jb 2023 page 14 15

 Background information

-In the strategic area of food sovereignty, we work with numerous small farmers in the greater Cusco area (PE) and in the catchment area of Lake Titicaca in Bolivia and Peru.
-These areas lack a varied, balanced and healthy diet.
+In the strategic area of food sovereignty, we work with numerous indigenous smallholders.
+The projects are being developed in the greater Cusco area (Peru) and in the catchment area of Lake Titicaca (Bolivia and Peru).
+In these areas, the population lacks a varied, balanced and healthy diet.
 However, extreme weather events such as drought and prolonged extreme cold, which leads to frost, are also increasing in intensity and frequency due to climate change.
-As a result, the right to food and health cannot be guaranteed for many indigenous smallholder families.
+As a result, the right to food and health is being curtailed for many indigenous smallholder families.

 Project goals